Teen Titans season 2: Reception

-The season received critical acclaim with the Terra story arc being singled out for praise.
-Writing for IGN, Filip Vuckevic gave the series an 8 out of 10, calling "is as fresh as it is fun."
+The season received critical acclaim, with the Terra story arc being singled out for praise.
+Writing for IGN, Filip Vuckevic gave the series an 8 out of 10, calling it fresh and fun.
 Vuckevic praised the season's visual, highlighting the episode "Fractured" as an example, and the story arc focused on Terra.
-John Sinnott of DVD Talk deemed the second season release as "Highly Recommended", writing that "These shows are just as entertaining as the first season episodes were.
+John Sinnott of DVD Talk deemed the second season release as "Highly Recommended", writing that "these shows are just as entertaining as the first season episodes were.
 They are action filled, but the characters have real personalities.
-There is a good amount of humor and the occasional touching scene that works well."
+There is a good amount of humor and the occasional touching scene that works well".
 Sinnott highlighted episodes "How Long is Forever", "Fear Itself", and "Fractured" as his favorites while "Only Human" was his least favorite.
-Sinnott praised the episodes centered on Terra as "a pretty good adaptation of a great comic story."
-Mac McEntire of DVD Verdict praised the Terra story arc as "expertly played" and further commended the series' more dramatic moments, including the mud fight between Tara and Raven, "Beast Boy's late-night date with Terra and Robin's last-ditch effort to sway her to good."
-However, McEntire remained critical of the comedic aspect of the series, noting that the "two key elements of the series—the action and the comedy—were often at odds with each other."
+Sinnott praised the episodes centered on Terra as "a pretty good adaptation of a great comic story".
+Mac McEntire of DVD Verdict praised the Terra story arc as "expertly played" and further commended the series' more dramatic moments, including the mud fight between Terra and Raven, Beast Boy's late-night date with Terra and Robin's last-ditch effort to sway her for good, but remained critical of the comedic aspect of the series, noting that the "two key elements of the series—the action and the comedy—were often at odds with each other".
 He also criticized the lack of back story for the main characters.